Kyroyen/CodeJam-thingy/README.md

 Add the bot to your server using the [link](insert invite link here).

 #### You can use the following commands:
-- /summarise - summarise the chat
+- .summarise - summarise the chat
 - /ask - Ask the bot about something
 - /travel - Plans travel